 Chordomas present with slow-growing, locally invasive tumors with distant metastases are rarely occurring and only late in the disease.
 Although they are considered indolent tumors, there is a significant risk for multiple recurrences locally.

 The patient history and physical findings are dependent on the specific location of the chordoma.
-Skull base and clival chordomas typically present with headaches and or cranial nerve dysfunctions, most commonly cranial nerve VI (abducens nerve) although the lower cranial nerves can also be affected.
+Skull base and clival chordomas typically present with headaches and or cranial nerve dysfunctions, most often cranial nerve VI (abducens nerve), although the lower cranial nerves can also be affected.
 Rarely a clival chordoma will present with rhinorrhea due to a cerebrospinal fluid leak.
-Cervical chordomas typically present with non-specific neck, shoulder or arm pain and occasionally dysphagia due to mass effect.
-Cervical chordomas can also invade cranially to cause lower cranial nerve dysfunction as well compression of the spinal cord or exiting nerves causing myelopathy or radiculopathy respectively.
+Cervical chordomas typically present with non-specific neck, shoulder or arm pain, and occasionally dysphagia due to mass effect.
+Cervical chordomas can also invade cranially to cause lower cranial nerve dysfunction as well as compression of the spinal cord or exiting nerves causing myelopathy or radiculopathy, respectively.
 Thoracic and lumbar chordomas also present with non-specific localized pain and, also, may be the cause of a pathologic fracture or radiculopathy or myelopathy.
-Sacral chordomas share a similar presentation as thoracic and lumbar chordomas with localized pain and possible radiculopathy as well as possible dysfunction of the bladder, bowel or autonomic nervous system if the lumbosacral plexus is involved by the tumor.
+Sacral chordomas share a similar presentation as thoracic and lumbar chordomas with localized pain and possible radiculopathy as well as possible dysfunction of the bladder, bowel, or autonomic nervous system if the tumor involves the lumbosacral plexus.

 Many times a needle or open biopsy is performed to confirm the diagnosis of chordoma.
 Care needs to be taken when planing and performing the biopsy as the chordoma can seed along the biopsy tract.
 Thus the biopsy tract should be included in the future chordoma resection to decrease the risk of local recurrence.